ssato/miniascape/README.rst

 ----------------

 Configurations and parameters are in YAML configuration files (default:
-/etc/miniascape.d/default/\*.yml).
+/etc/miniascape.d/default/\*.yml) or any other formats anyconfig module can load (you have to specify glob patterns in this case, e.g. -C /path/to/conf/\*.json).

-Miniascape will load these config files, merge configurations in these files and dump multiple intermediate configuration files (this is the 'configure' step) in working dir specified with -w/--workdir option.
+Miniascape will load these config files, merge configurations in these files and dump multiple intermediate configuration files ('configure' process) in working dir specified with -w/--workdir option.

 Intermediate config files are: